 Decoding a Ford Ranger VIN is pretty easy if you have a VIN decoder handy.
 Let's use this sample Ford Ranger VIN number - 1FTKR1AD9BPA27553 to show you how to decode a Ford Ranger VIN.

 - The 1st character (1) represents the country of origin.
-In this case, USA;
+In this case, the USA;

 - The 2nd character (F) represents the manufacturer, in this case, Ford Motor Company;